vyorkin-play/fetch-mock-example/README.md

 # fetch-mock-example
-test repo to reproduce the issue with fetch-mock &amp; isomorphic-fetch
+example of using fetch-mock &amp; isomorphic-fetch